ApiLogicServer/Docs/docs/Sample-Genai.md

-!!! pied-piper ":bulb: TL;DR - GENAI leverages AI for 'hands-free' project creation"
+!!! pied-piper ":bulb: TL;DR - GenAI leverages AI for 'hands-free' project creation"

     API Logic Server uses ChatGPT APIs, to submit prompts and obtain data model class responses.

-    API Logic Server uses these to create databases and projects, from single command.
+    API Logic Server uses these to create databases and projects, from a single `genai` command.

     This document illustrates how to create, run and customize the genai_demo project.